IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ```

 > [!NOTE]
-> If values of type *string* are used by a column of data type *date*, the `{ComponentTitle}` won't parse them to *date* objects and using filtering conditions won't be possible.
+> If values of type *string* are used by a column of data type *date*, the `{ComponentName}` won't parse them to *date* objects and using filtering conditions won't be possible.
 If you want to use *string* objects, additional logic should be implemented on the application level, in order to parse the values to *date* objects.

-You can filter any column or a combination of columns through the `{ComponentTitle}` API.
-The `{ComponentTitle}` exposes several methods for this task - `Filter`, `FilterGlobal` and `ClearFilter`.
+You can filter any column or a combination of columns through the `{ComponentName}` API.
+The `{ComponentName}` exposes several methods for this task - `Filter`, `FilterGlobal` and `ClearFilter`.

 *   `Filter` - filter a single column or a combination of columns.